Siddhartha | Buddha's path to enlightenment

 Whether Siddhartha has obtained enlightenment at the end of his life’s journey (and Hesse’s novel) is an open question.

-What the reader knows is that the practice of love is a big component of Siddharta’s life discoveries.
+What the reader knows is that the practice of love is a significant component of Siddharta’s life discoveries.
 No doctrine, though, will teach the disciple of love.
-The answer lies in experience and with it the patience, the listening, the waiting of the currents of the rivers in order to find the ‘light’.
+The answer lies in experience and, with it, the patience, the listening, the waiting of the currents of the rivers to find the ‘light.’

 Hesse’s Siddhartha, which combines both Buddhist insights and European sensitivity, is considered by many critics and fellow writers a classic of literature.
 A very original and unique interpretation of the Buddha’s life, from which one main Socratic lesson should be, at last, remembered: wisdom cannot be taught, only lived